WhiteHatSchool2nd/Flowchart-Python-Code/README.md

 # Flowchart-Python-Code
 It's a flowchart of Python code

-## 사용법
+## Before executing code
 To use Graphviz, you need to install it first.<br>
-Installation code: pip install graphviz
+Installation code : pip install graphviz